andikleen/pmu-tools/jevents/README.md

 # jevents

 jevents is a C library to use from C programs to make access to the kernel Linux perf interface easier.
+It also includes some examples to use the library.

 ## Features